evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusiveplus/_index.md

 ## Drivetrain

-Hongqi E-HS9 Exclusive+ has an all-wheel drive system supported by two motors.
-One on each axle.
+Hongqi E-HS9 Exclusive+ has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

-The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 170 mm and max 260 mm.
+The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
+The minimum ground clearance is 170 mm, and max is 260 mm.

 ### Steering